SherineAwad/multiomicsGRN/tutorial.md

 ---

-## Why it is needed

-- Ensures **all samples/cell types are analyzed on the same set of genomic regions**, which is critical for:
-  - Accurate topic modeling (pycisTopic LDA)
-  - Differential accessibility analysis
-  - Integration with scRNA-seq metadata

----

-## Analogy

 Imagine several people drawing maps of the same city, each highlighting where the windows are open.
 - Each map may differ slightly.
 - The consensus peak step **merges all maps into one master map** that shows all open windows observed across everyone.